IQ - Measuring Graph Intelligence

 - Erdős–Rényi graphs: no convergence to zero—residual randomness persists.

+Even applied to real cities, the ordering is stable.
 London’s IQ dominates Detroit’s and San Francisco’s at nearly all radii.
 Manhattan collapses quickly.
 Lagos exhibits persistent divergence.
 These results survive node subsampling (à la Lunde) resampling, seed variation, and traversal depth.

 Crucially, the measure ignores geometry entirely.